GDevelopApp/GDevelop-documentation/docs/gdevelop5/objects/simple_tilemap/index.md

 Once the tilemap object is configured, add an instance on the scene.

-Select the instance, open the instance panel and start modifying the instance on the scene by clicking on it.
+Select the instance, open the instance properties panel, select a tile and start modifying the instance on the scene by clicking on it.

 ## Tile manipulation

 Tiles can be manipulated in-game through actions and conditions.

 To do so, tiles have identifiers.
-The tile identifier (id) is computed like this: if an atlas image is 32 pixels wide and 128 pixels high, with a tile size of 16 pixels, the resulting grid with ids is:
+The tile identifier (id) is automatically computed like this: if an atlas image is 32 pixels wide and 128 pixels high, with a tile size of 16 pixels, the resulting tile set with ids is:

 ```
 0 │ 4